Minor

 – to apply goal-driven working methods using both high and low-tech approaches

-– to explore and critically reflect on the integration and application of digital technologies (e.g. virtual reality, augmented reality, projection mapping, sensing or 3D audio) in artistic-creative projects.
+– to explore and critically reflect on the integration and application of digital technologies such as 3D modelling, visual programming, and the perception and processing of audio signals in artistic-creative projects

 – to incorporate and implement interdisciplinary solutions in collaborative work in a constructive and comprehensible manner